Curtain Size Chart & Guide

 What width should I choose?

-Choose panel widths so the total curtain width is at least 1.5x the rod width (2x for a fuller style).
+Choose panel widths so the total curtain width is at least 1.5x the rod width.
+With 55-inch panels, two panels cover most standard windows with good fullness.

 How to Measure for Curtains